buildpacks/rfcs/text/0000-scriptless-buildpacks.md

 ```

 The buildpack provides a `jdk`.
 It has one layer that is made available to launch, build, and cache.

+Because `build` is set to true in the layer TOML, the lifecycle will put the `<layer>/bin` directory on the path so that later steps in the buildpack can use it.
+It will also export the environment variables defined by `buildpack.build.layers.env`, and add `<layer>/lib` to `LD_LIBRARY_PATH` (just as it would for a subsequent buildpack).

 # Drawbacks
 [drawbacks]: #drawbacks